-- 13.2.3.
-Ofgem will release drafts of the Transfer Agreement and related Ancillary Documentation to Bidders during the course of the PQ stage.
+- 13.8 Ofgem will specify particular timescales by which certain steps should be met during the development of the Transfer Agreement.
+To meet these timescales Developers should organise themselves internally to prepare both for the requirements of each stage of the tender process and for asset transfer. - 13.9 Until the end of the ITT Stage, Ofgem will engage with Developers to monitor progress towards completing the Transfer Agreement in accordance with its undertaking to continue to complete the Transfer Agreement.
+We will also keep the draft Transfer Agreement under review to understand the extent to which it is consistent with this guidance.
+This may include: - 13.9.1 arranging face-to-face meetings with Developers to discuss: - (i) development of the Transfer Agreement; - (ii) aspects of the offshore transmission regime or the specifics of a Qualifying Project that might impact the terms and conditions of the Transfer Agreement or Ancillary Documentation; and - (iii) feedback on drafts of the Transfer Agreement; and - 13.9.2 providing written clarification in relation to this guidance, whether by letter, supplemental guidance note or otherwise, where appropriate. - 13.10 Ofgem will release drafts of the Transfer Agreement and related Ancillary Documentation to Bidders during the course of the PQ Stage or EPQ Stage, as applicable.
 However, the draft Transfer Agreement will only be released to Bidders who return signed copies of the Confidentiality Agreement and Conflicts of Interest Declaration to Ofgem.
-Bidders are free to identify and comment on issues related to the Transfer Agreement, however those comments will not be factored into the scoring process for the PQ stage. - 13.2.4.
-Ofgem does not endorse any of the documents nor the positions taken by Developers expressed in them, nor does Ofgem constrain its discretion as to the terms on which it might make a property transfer scheme under Schedule 2A to the Electricity Act. - 13.2.5.
-The process for developing the Transfer Agreement at each stage of the Tender Exercise is set out in further detail below.
+Bidders are free to identify and comment on issues related to the Transfer Agreement, however those comments will not be factored into the scoring process for the PQ Stage or EPQ Stage. - 13.11 Ofgem does not endorse any of the documents nor the positions taken by Developers expressed in them, nor does Ofgem constrain its discretion as to the terms on which it might make a property transfer scheme under Schedule 2A to the Electricity Act. - 13.12 The process for developing the Transfer Agreement at each stage of the Tender Exercise is set out in further detail below.